Construction of Arithmetic Teichmuller Spaces I: Appendix: Self similarity of and its consequences

 \para A \emph{fundamental domain for $\fja{X,E}$} is the full subcategory $\fja{X,E}_{\cptl{x}}$ for some variable $x$.
 The following is now a tautology:

-\bthm Let $X$ be a geometrically connected, smooth, quasi-projective variety over a $p$-adic field $E$. \benumlab \item For any non-archimedean prime $\wp$, any triple $(Y/E',E'\into K)\in\fja{X,E}$ belongs to some fundamental domain $\fJ(X,E)_{\cptl{t}}$. \item The identification $y=x$ (of variables) provides a tautological equivalence of categories
+\bthm Let $X$ be a geometrically connected, smooth, quasi-projective variety over a $p$-adic field $E$. \benumlab \item Any object of $\fja{X/E}$ belongs to some fundamental domain $\fJ(X,E)_{\cptl{t}}$. \item The identification $y=x$ (of variables) provides a tautological equivalence of categories

-\item In particular $\fja{X,E}$ is tiled with copies of the fundamental domains. \eenum \ethm
+\item In particular $\fja{X,E}$ is tiled with copies of the fundamental domains $\fJ(X,E)_{\cptl{x}}$. \eenum \ethm

 \para The self-similarity of $\cpt$ discussed in Section~\ref{se:self-similarity} at once implies that the group $\sG(\O_{\cpt})$ is self-similar and this in turn has the following important consequence whose proof is clear from Theorem~\ref{th:self-similarity-of-cpt} and the preceding definitions and discussion: \bthm Assume $F=\cpt$.
 Then \benumlab \item $\ttxl\subset \bpip\isom \sG(\O_F)$. \item The set $\ttxl$ is a self-similar subset of $\bpip$: more precisely let